esp-rs/book/src/introduction.md

 ## How to Use This Book

-This book generally assumes that you are reading it front-to-back; content covered in later chapters may not make sense without context from previous chapters.
+This book assumes that you are reading it front-to-back.
+Content covered in later chapters may not make sense without context from previous chapters.

 ## Contributing to This Book

 The work on this book is coordinated in [this repository][book-repository].

-If you have trouble following the instructions in this book or find that some section of the book is not clear enough or hard to follow, then that's a bug, and it should be reported in [the issue tracker][book-issues] of this book.
+If you have trouble following the instructions in this book or find that some section of the book is not clear enough, then that's a bug.
+Please report it in [the issue tracker][book-issues] of this book.

-Pull requests fixing typos and adding new content are very welcome!
+Pull requests fixing typos and adding new content are welcome!

 [book-issues]: https://github.com/esp-rs/book/issues/
 [book-repository]: https://github.com/esp-rs/book

-## Re-using This Material
+## Re-Using This Material

 This book is distributed under the following licenses:

 - The code samples and freestanding Cargo projects contained within this book are licensed under the terms of both the [MIT License][mit-license] and the [Apache License v2.0][apache-license].
 - The written prose, pictures, and diagrams contained within this book are licensed under the terms of the Creative Commons [CC-BY-SA v4.0][cc-license] license.

-TL;DR: If you want to use our text or images in your work, you need to:
+In summary, to use our text or images in your work, you need to:

 - Give the appropriate credit (i.e. mention this book on your slide, and provide a link to the relevant page)
-- Provide a link to the [CC-BY-SA v4.0][cc-license] licence
+- Provide a link to the [CC-BY-SA v4.0][cc-license] license
-- Indicate if you have changed the material in any way, and make any changes to our material available under the same licence
+- Indicate if you have changed the material in any way, and make any changes to our material available under the same license

 Please do let us know if you find this book useful!